Document Authentication & Legalization

 We will happily discuss and review your documents for authentication and legalization.
 We will make sure your documents have been correctly prepared for each step of the process.
 Contact an IDC expert for more information and to answer your questions.

-We continually track these requirements of Global Affairs Canada and the diplomatic missions.
+We continually track these requirements of the Canadian government offices and the diplomatic missions.
 We also recommend that you verify with the recipient of your document whether a Certified True Copy is acceptable for use in the destination country.
 Together we can ensure your document will be accepted.

 Feel free to contact our friendly staff for more information.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.